signaldatascience/R-curriculum/src/week4/day4/clustering.md

 * Plot the two clustering quality critera, stored in the output of `kmeansruns()` as `$crit`, against $K$.
 What is the optimal value of $K$?
 (A higher value on either criterion corresponds to higher clustering quality.)[^kval]

 [^kval]: The position of the global maximum in both plots suggests that $K = 2$ is ideal, but the local maximum in the graph of average silhouette width is suggestive of $K = 5$ being a viable candidate as well.

+We can also use `clusterboot()` from the `fpc` package to repeatedly resample our data with replacement, run $K$-means clustering on each bootstrapped sample, and test how often clusters are "dissolved" in the bootstrapped clusters.[^diss] Clusters which show up consistently are probably real, whereas we should be more suspect of clusters who end up dissolved very often.

+[^diss]: Suppose we have a clustering for the original data as well as a clustering for the bootstrapped data.
+Now, for each cluster in the original data, we find the most similar cluster in the bootstrapped data by looking at the [Jaccard coefficient](https://en.wikipedia.org/wiki/Jaccard_index) between them.
+If the largest Jaccard coefficient observed is less than 0.5, we consider the original cluster to have "dissolved".

+* Run `clusterboot()` on the protein consumption data, passing in `clustermethod=kmeansCBI`,[^meth] `runs=100`, `iter.max=100`, and `krange=5`.
+The original clusters are stored in `$result$partition`, the stability of clusters is stored in `$bootmean` (the closer to 1, the better), and the number of times each cluster was dissolved is stored in `$bootbrd`.
+Interpret the results.

+[^meth]: The `clusterboot()` method also works for other clustering methods!
+However, it seems like `pvclust()` is nicer for bootstrapped evaluation of hierarchical clustering, so that's why we don't use `clusterboot()` in combination with `hclust()`.

+How can we interpret clusters which are dissolved relatively often but still seem to be reasonably distinct from the rest of the dataset?
+Due to the small size of our dataset, the dissolution of those clusters is likely picking up on *relatively lower inter-cluster similarity*, even if they're somewhat distinct from the rest of the dataset.
+In contrast, highly stable clusters have relatively higher internal similarity compared to the other clusters.

 Mixture models
 ==============